R2-D2: Cultural influence

 R2-D2 was inducted into the Robot Hall of Fame in 2003 in Pittsburgh, Pennsylvania.
 A replica can be seen at the Carnegie Science Center in Pittsburgh.
 The Smithsonian Institution included R2-D2 in its list of 101 Objects that Made America.
 In 2022 R2-D2 was surveyed as being the most popular movie robot in the United States.

-The Phalanx CIWS is nicknamed R2-D2 due to the shape of the radar housing.

-Marc Rotenberg of the Electronic Privacy Information Center called a security robot intended for schools and malls R2-D2's "evil twin"; William Santana Li, who co-founded the company that built the robot, said he wanted people to think of the robot as "a mash-up of Batman, Minority Report and R2-D2".

-R2-D2 and C-3PO guest starred in a series of segments of Sesame Street in 1978.
+R2-D2 and C-3PO guest starred in a two episodes of Sesame Street in 1980.
 The two droids were featured as presenters at the 50th Academy Awards.

-In the Pinky and the Brain final series "Star Warners" who parodies Star Wars Brain plays R2-D2 and Pinky plays C-3PO.